 This guide will provide you with information about temperament, physical traits, health conditions, nutritional and exercise requirements, and how to otherwise care for these lovable Wirehaired Dachshunds.

 Wirehaired Dachshund Puppies

 When searching for a puppy, try to find a reputable breeder, preferably one who takes good care of the parents as well as the puppies.
 If you want a Wirehaired Dachshund with a superior pedigree, you’ll have to pay a high price.
 Meet the parents of the puppies to give you an idea of what your pup may inherit.
 Visit their home to see firsthand that they are cared for, and ask the breeder for references, such as from their veterinarian and/or former puppy buyers.

 Don’t forget about shelters and rescues, since many of the older dogs who live at these places deserve a forever home too.
 There are benefits and downsides to getting an older dog, of course, and the decision shouldn’t be taken lightly.
 Always ask the reasons why the dog is in the shelter and find out if they have any behavioral problems beforehand.

 1. They can become jealous of other pets and toddlers.

 For this reason, it is ideal not to bring them into a home with small children and other pets.
 If you do have children, it is best to introduce them early and to train your dog to be kid-friendly while teaching them to respect other animals.

 2. Females commonly suffer from false pregnancies.

 They will show all the signs of being pregnant, from lactation to nursing, but won’t actually have any puppies.
 If this occurs, it will develop about a month or two after her heat is over.
-It is thought to be caused by a hormonal imbalance, and the symptoms may last up to one month.
+It is thought to be caused by a hormonal imbalance, and the signs may last up to 1 month.

 3. Separation anxiety is a common affliction of the Wirehaired Dachshund.